dsanson/dsanson.github.com/colophon.markdown

 * [Github pages](http://pages.github.com/) hosts a [mirror](http://dsanson.github.com) of this site.
 * [Github](http://github.com) hosts the [source](http://github.com/dsanson/dsanson.github.com) of this site.
 * [Disqus](http://disqus.com/) manages comments for this site.
+* [H2VX Contacts Conversion Service](http://h2vx.com/vcf/) converts the hcard on the index page to a downloadable vcard.
 * [Gravatar](http://gravatar.com/) provides avatars for commenters and the image on my [about me](/about-me) page.

 ## Other Software I use ##